MainaKimani/Hazina/README.md

 # Hazina
 Hazina is a Swahili word meaning treasures or savings.

-This project aims at building an open banking software product that will first be built using Java and later on run on android devices.
+This project aims at building an open banking API that will first be built using Java to share json data to be consumed by a fontend analytic.

 This product will be called Hazina.